A STAR FOR ETHEL WATERS

 Appeared in dramas on stage:

-Appeared on television programs, including starring in the series Beulah, ABC-TV, 1950-51 (video clip from YouTube).
+Appeared on television programs, including starring in the series Beulah, ABC-TV, 1950-51 (video clip of opening credits from YouTube).

 Author of His Eye Is on the Sparrow, Greenwood Press, 1951, and To Me It's Wonderful, Harper & Row, 1972.